-Whalebone Surf Shop has been serving the needs of surfers and beach lovers on the Outer Banks of North Carolina since 1975 and Virginia Beach, Virginia since 1998.
+Whalebone Surf Shop has been serving the needs of surfers and beach lovers on the Outer Banks of North Carolina since 1975.
 We are an awarding winning shop offering surf boards, surf accessories, clothing and swimwear for the entire family and, of course, the iconic Whalebone Logo.
 Founder Jim (Biggie) Vaughn is still behind the counter every day offering incredible customer service and quality products in store, while other family members are at the computer creating your online shopping experience.

-We carry boards by Channel Islands, Lost, Firewire, NSP, Torq, Webber, Sharpeye, Rusty, Bill Johnson, Takayama, Jacobs, Bing, Robert August, Murray Ross, Walden, Vernor, Mctavish, Beater Board by Catch Surf, Softech by Surf Hardware, Custom X, Exile, Zap, Victoria, Sector 9, Arbor, and Indo Boards.
+We carry boards by Channel Islands, Lost, Torq, Webber, Sharp Eye, Rusty, Takayama, Jacobs, Bing, Robert August, Murray Ross, Vernor, Beater Board by Catch Surf, Softech by Surf Hardware, Custom X, Exile, Zap, Victoria, Sector 9, Arbor, and Indo Boards.

-We look forward to helping make your online shopping enjoyable and hope to see you at our shops in Nags Head and Virginia Beach.
-You’ll see why Whalebone Surf Shop has been the hardcore surfer’s destination on the Outer Banks for over 40 years.
+We look forward to helping make your online shopping enjoyable and hope to see you at our shop in Nags Head.
+You’ll see why Whalebone Surf Shop has been the hardcore surfer’s destination on the Outer Banks for over 45 years.

 |Jim “Biggie” Vaughn started the Outer Banks’ first surf shop 45 years ago, and the brand is going strong.
 By Fran Marler